nuvoleweb/ui_patterns/modules/ui_patterns_variants/README.md

 ```

 The options key is optional but is useful for enumerating the possible values
 that the twig file is capable of handling.
-The default value will be the first
-item in the options list.
-The key of the options array is the value that is
+The key of the options array is
-passed in to the template.
-For example, if the administrator selected
+the value that is passed in to the template.
+For example, if the administrator
-"Second possible option" in the form settings `{{ variants.variant_name }}`
+selected "Second possible option" in the form settings `{{ variants.variant_name }}`
 would have a value of `option-key-2`.

+The default key is also optional and will be used if the variant output has
+no valid output option/value.

 Implementation
 ---